 "Add to Template Chooser": Type a name for the template, then press Return.
 Your template appears in the "My Templates" category in the template chooser.
+Save": Type a name for the template, then choose where you want to save

-• "Save": Type a name for the template, then choose where you want to save it.
+"Save": Type a name for the template, then choose where you want to save it.